 Chris has been conducting research into the nature of consumers for over 20 years in both corporate and consulting roles.
 He has a well-developed understanding of marketing, communications and business issues and is an expert in analytic methods to support managerial decision making in these areas.

-Chris has a PhD from ANU in quantitative social science, and has held fellowships at the University of Wisconsin and Utrecht University, The Netherlands.
+Chris has a PhD from ANU in quantitative social science and has held fellowships at the University of Wisconsin and Utrecht University, The Netherlands.
 He has published an academic book and several articles in refereed journals, and has presented at conferences in Cape Town, Vermont, Stockholm, The Netherlands, Australia, and Singapore.

 Chris has been a member of the Victorian AMSRS committee and is a regular contributor to AMSRS Professional Development Programs and AFA Strategic Planning training programs.
 He is a member of AMSRS.